EVR-RDY/Host-Capture/Examples/ChironV2/README.md

-CHIRON — Automation Components README
+CHIRON — Automation Host Capture

 Short: this repository contains only the automation pieces (batch + PowerShell glue and orchestration) — it is a development scaffold intended to be integrated into a new, consolidated host capture script (the “capture”/“apture” script you’re building).
 It is not a finished end-to-end capture/analysis product.